Kimono

 Woman's kimono (furisode).
 Damask silk satin (rinzu), ligature dyeing.
 1800-1850.

 A sumptuous furisode red, a color symbolizing youthful ardor and seduction highly prized by young women, is made of damask silk satin dyed using a time-consuming and expensive method, kanoko shibori (ligature dyeing).
-Despite the sumptuary laws enacted by the shogunate which prohibited the red garment, the wives of daimyo as well as chōnin compete in audacity and imagination and use it in the linings.
+Despite the sumptuary laws enacted by the shogunate which prohibited the red garment, the wives of daimyo and chōnin compete in audacity and imagination and use it in the linings.
 The patterns that adorn the clothes can be partly woven, embroidered or dyed.
 The craftsmen compete in virtuosity in the embroideries which use different points and a variety of silk threads of almost infinite textures and colors without forgetting the metallic threads.
 If the patterns can be abstract, they can also be vegetal, relating to the seasons, religious with Buddhist, auspicious, or landscape motifs.
 A kosode in silk crepe features a freehand dyeing technique (yuzen), extremely expensive, which makes it possible to create a landscape, in this case, the Eight Views of the Ōmi, and the embroidered characters are connected to the poem of the same name by Konoe Masaie (1444-1505).
 A kosode from the beginning of the 18nd s. uses yūzen dyeing, stencil dyeing, embroidery, and embroidered characters relate to a poem about the mountain rose in the design.
 In addition to the kimono, the elegant women wear an over-kimono (uchikake) no less sumptuous.
 For the summer, the katabira, a kimono made from a lighter fabric based on raffia, hemp or ramie fibres, can nevertheless have a varied decoration like the one on display which illustrates an episode from the Tales of Ise with its depiction of an iris pond.
 The back and sleeves bear the Tokugawa clan coat of arms.

 The kimono not including pockets, the men wore a small box, inro, attached to the belt and held by a netsuke.